VivianDee/VivianDee/README.md

 Web Developent and Data Science
 -------------------------------

-I have always had a passion for technology, and over the past three years, I have turned that passion into a fulfilling career as a backend developer.
-My journey has involved gaining hands-on experience in various companies, where I developed robust applications, contributed to team projects, expanded my skill set to include advanced programming languages and frameworks, particularly focusing on PHP(Laravel), Python (Django $ Flask), JavaScript, and Wordpress Development.
+I have always been passionate about technology, and for the past three years, I have channeled that passion into a rewarding career as a backend developer.
+During this time I gained hands-on experience working with various companies, where I developed robust applications, contributed to team projects, and continually expanded my skill set.
+My focus has been on mastering advanced programming languages and frameworks, particularly PHP (Laravel), Python (Django & Flask), JavaScript, and WordPress development.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [vdagbue@gmail.com](mailto:vdagbue@gmail.com)